Analyst-MM-2749261/riverbed-fluid-3d-simulator/README.md

 3D Scalar Field Sandbox is a self-contained educational web application for exploring a hypothetical relative scalar field, simplified time-response behavior, uncertainty, and an illustrative GPU-driven riverbed morphology visualization.

+## Demo

+A GitHub Pages demo will be added after the repository is published.

 Repository-root `index.html` is the offline release.
 React, ReactDOM, D3, Three.js, OrbitControls, and generated Tailwind CSS are bundled into the file.

 ## Features